pkscout/rpi.screencontrol/README.md

 A string to use at the beginning of the friendly name for the sensors.
 By default the sensors are just called `Light` and `Light Level`, so this let's you have something like `Living Room Light` and `Living Room Light Level`.

 * `mqtt_sensor_id = <str>` (default `BPQjLznvX3NJJ2ty8zD8P8P6q7cPso7GCM32Zcan`)
-This is a random string to ensure the sensor id is unique.  `_light` and `_light level` are added at the end of this string to differential the sensors.
+This is a random string to ensure the sensor id is unique.  `_light` and `_light level` are added at the end of this string to differentiate the sensors.
 If you include a `mqtt_sensor_name` that is appended as well.
 If you're running this on multiple devices, it's probably worth changing this for each device.

 * `device_name = <str>` (default `Light Sensor`)
 The name of the device.
 If you run multiple presence trackers in a house, by default all tracker entities will show up under one device (when using the MQTT notifier).
 If you want separate devices for each light sensor, you need to change the name of the device.
 You also need to change the identifier (below).

 * `device_identifier = <str>` (default `dLa6kirY3JrhzNDFEjDeyyHxRHgiBJmExQRFVC7U`)
 The "serial number" of the device.
-If you run multiple presence trackers in a house, by default all tracker entities will show up under one device (when using the MQTT notifier).
-If you want separate devices for each presence tracker, you need to change the identifier of the device.
+If you run multiple light sensors in a house, by default all entities will show up under one device.
+If you want separate devices for each pair of sensors, you need to change the identifier of the device.
 You also need to change the name (above).

 * `device_version = <str>`
 The version number of the device.
 This is bumped automatically anytime the script is updated.
 I have no idea why you would want to override this, but you can.